pongasoft/glu/docs/manual/src/main/sphinx/source/tutorial.rst

 4. Go back to the ``Dashboard``.

-   Note that the second row is now red and the status says ``'DELTA'``.
+   Note that the second row is now yellow and the status says ``'DELTA'``.
 If you click on the status you can view an explanation of the delta (in this case the context path is different).

    .. image:: /images/tutorial/tutorial-dashboard-5.png
       :align: center
       :alt: Dashboard shows the delta

    There is a delta: the system in the console is not matching with what is currently deployed.
-Hence it is red.
+It is graphically represented as a different color.

-5. Click on ``'/sample/i002'`` and you land on a filtered view containing only the mountPoint you clicked on.
+5. Click on ``'/sample/i002'`` which sets a filter on the model: it excludes all the entries except the one where ``'mountPoint'`` is equal to ``'/sample/i002'``.
+Click on the ``'Plans'`` subtab.

 6. Choose ``'Deploy / SEQUENTIAL'``.
 Note that since there is only 1 entry, choosing ``SEQUENTIAL`` or ``PARALLEL`` will have the same effect.